- Background: The Importance of Computing

 The Demand for Computing

 Industry Demand: By 2020, there will be 1.4 million jobs in the computing field in the U.S. but just 400,000 college computer science majors to fill them.
 Keep in mind that two-thirds of these jobs will be in industries and small businesses other than in information technology including manufacturing, health care, finance, defense and government.
 The US Bureau of Statistics predicts one in every two STEM jobs in the country will be in computing occupations with more than 150,000 job openings annually.
+The Bureau of Labor Statistics (BLS) predicts that computer and information technology jobs should anticipate a 13% growth rate through 2026.
 These jobs pay 75 percent more than the national median annual salary.
 There is a dire need by industry for computing professionals in Maine.
 Even a cursory look at job listings on the TechMaine web site indicates that Maine businesses are in constant need of computing and information systems professionals.
 According to Maine’s Department of Labor, computer occupations are among the occupations in Maine likely to have the fastest net growth and highest percentage of growth in the next decade.
-In a time of high unemployment generally, Maine has a substantial number of information technology employers actively looking for information technology professionals and many are interested in providing paid internships for our university computing and information science students.
+In times of high underemployment or unemployment, Maine has had substantial numbers of information technology employers actively looking for information technology professionals.
+Many are interested in providing paid internships for our university computing and information science students.